tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     - a shallow network operates mainly through changing geometry and changes topology only in its final layers, a deep one spreads topological changes more evenly across all layer.

-Negut, _Category O for quantum loop algebras_: http://arxiv.org/pdf/2501.00724

-    Abstract.
-We generalize the Hernandez-Jimbo category O of representations of Borel subalgebras of quantum affine algebras to the case of quantum loop algebras for arbitrary Kac-Moody g (as well as related algebras, such as
-    quantum toroidal gl(1)).
-Moreover, we give explicit realizations of all
-    simple modules, and devise tools for the computation of q-characters that are new even for g of finite type.
-Our techniques allow us to generalize
-    classic results of FrenkelHernandez, Frenkel-Mukhin, Hernandez-Jimbo and Hernandez-Leclerc, as well as prove conjectures of Feigin-Jimbo-Miwa-Mukhin and Mukhin-Young.

 ---